-The Canon Corporation occupy a prominent Kowloon skyscraper called Oterprise Square and have just installed the very latest Laservision LED technology so the building can participate in Hong Kong’s Symphony of Light Show.
+The Canon Corporation occupies a prominent Kowloon skyscraper called Oterprise Square and has just installed the very latest Laservision LED technology so the building can participate in Hong Kong’s Symphony of Light Show.

 Artificial light accounts for almost one-fifth of the world’s electricity consumption.
 This is substantially more than the output of all the nuclear power stations in the world.
 Within 25 years, the global demand for artificial light is projected to be almost twice today’s level as the developing world moves towards western living standards.

-Lighting practices employed by the industry in the early 2000’s are already well outdated due to constant technological advancement.
-Being at the forefront of the architectural lighting industry, Laservision is forging a new evolution of efficient lighting design to cater for this dynamically evolving market.
+Lighting practices employed by the industry in the early 2000s are already well outdated due to constant technological advancement.
+Being at the forefront of the architectural lighting industry, Laservision is forging a new evolution of efficient lighting design to cater to this dynamically evolving market.

 Many governments around the world are beginning to utilise a greenhouse rating scheme for ranking the energy efficiency of office buildings.
 The Australian government was the first to have taken on the concept by means of the ‘Australian Building Greenhouse Rating’ (ABGR) scheme.
 The Schemes benefits include;

 Hong Kong’s Electrical and Mechanical Services Department (EMSD) run a similar system titled the ‘Hong Kong Energy Efficiency Registration Scheme for Buildings’.
 The scheme promotes the registration of Building Energy Codes which comprise of lighting, air conditioning, electrical, lift and escalator installations and stipulate the energy requirements of these installations.